 The mergers and acquisitions market is poised to reach near-record levels in 2018.
 As discussed previously, Washington’s pro-business stance and tax reform have been driving forces in this growth.
 Now with mega-mergers, where the value is $5 billion or more, it’s almost a foregone conclusion those businesses involved will use big name Wall Street investment banks to advise them on the transaction.
-But for smaller deals, especially those in the $500,000 to $500 million range, it’s still important to get sound advice.
+But for smaller deals, especially those in the $500,000 to $500 million range, it’s still important to get sound financial advice.
 For those companies, the choice often comes down to M&A brokers versus M&A advisors.
 So what’s the difference between the two, and how will you know what’s right when it comes to your transaction?

 As we’ve discussed in previous posts, the mergers and acquisitions market is seeing robust growth.
 In fact Goldman Sachs predicts M&A spending could reach $355 billion in 2018, a 6 percent increase over 2017.
 This uptick is being driven by such things as tax reform, digital strategies and M&A technology tools.
 But a merger or acquisition isn’t the only option when it comes to expanding into a new market, adding key products/services or building a customer base.
 In fact, strategic alliances and joint ventures are becoming increasingly popular for a variety of financial, operational and logistical reasons.

 In 2017, the number of data breach incidents in the U.S. hit a record high of 1,579 breaches (ITRC).
 This number indicates a nearly 44% increase over the record high figures reported for 2016.
 The best method of preventing a data breach is to ensure your data is adequately secure.
 Many businesses, however, make the mistake of sharing and storing sensitive data via email or other cloud services that do not guarantee encryption.
 It’s not surprising, then, that these unsecured spaces have become easy targets for hackers.
 It’s currently estimated that the average cost of a data breach in the U.S. is $3.62 million, a staggeringly high figure that should make any business wary of a cyber attack.